 The government-wide financial statements (Statement of Net Position and Statement of Activities) display information about the reporting government as a whole.
-These statements include all the financial activities of the District.
+These statements include all the financial activities of the District, except for the fiduciary funds.
 Generally, the effect of material interfund activity has been removed from the government-wide financial statements.
+Transactions representing interfund services provided and used are not eliminated in the consolidation process to the government-wide financial statements.

-The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
+The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment is offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Taxes and other internally directed revenues are reported instead as general revenues.